With backers like Tiger Global, LatAm crypto exchange Bitso raises $250M at a $2.2B valuation – TechCrunch

 QED Investors co-founder and managing partner Nigel Morris admits that in the past he was “a crypto denier.”

-“For the longest time, we didn’t see a way crypto fit.
+“For the longest time, we didn’t see a way [that] crypto fit [into our portfolio].
 It wasn’t clear until recently that the use cases for crypto expanded much beyond speculative trading.
 There are now a whole series of conventional banking products that we can wrap around it,” Morris told TechCrunch.

 Bitso’s mission, he said, is to “make crypto useful” and QED believes the company is succeeding at doing just that.